astrom-tom/SPARTAN/docs/source/usage.rst

  * -v or --visua: **To be used after '-f'**.
 This open the graphical interface to display all the result of a given fit.
  * -fo or --OBJ + object ID: **To be used after '-f'**.
 This look on the result file and give you the results for a given object.
  * - -docs: Will display the documentation of SPARTAN in browser.
- * - -verbose: Will use the verbose mode of sextractor and display information in the terminal.
+ * - -version: It will display the version of SPARTAN you are using.

 The command line interface is made using the argparse library (part of the standard python library).

 Terminal User Interface